This transcript has been edited for clarity.

 Dr. Singer: What percentage of patients did not require rescue therapy?

-Dr. Riemann: Approximately 30% in both groups.
+Dr. Riemann: Approximately 60% in both groups.

 Dr. Singer: Given that the study did not meet its primary endpoint but showed several positive signals, how do you see these data influencing clinical practice?

-After discussing cataract risk and the likelihood of good outcomes following surgery, I think it’s reasonable to consider fluocinolone acetonide even as primary therapy in selected patients.
+After discussing cataract risk and the likelihood of good outcomes following surgery, I think it’s reasonable to even consider fluocinolone acetonide as primary therapy in selected patients.
 Of course, reimbursement remains a practical barrier.

-Still, the idea that a substantial proportion of patients can do well without rescue therapy after a single treatment over 18 months is compelling.
+The idea that a substantial proportion of patients can do well without rescue therapy after a single treatment over 18 months is compelling.

 Dr. Singer: What about steroid challenge testing?
 Did this study change your approach?

-What’s important here is that this is among the first prospective data sets showing IOP outcomes following a topical steroid challenge before long-acting steroid implantation.
+What’s important here is that this is among the first prospective datasets showing IOP outcomes following a topical steroid challenge before long-acting steroid implantation.
 The safety profile observed suggests that a topical steroid challenge may be sufficient, potentially avoiding the need for invasive testing with intravitreal steroids.

 Dr. Singer: Any final thoughts?